cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 output.logstash:
   hosts: "logstash:5044"
 ```

+The processors are executed in the order they are defined in the configuration file.
+And each processor receives an event, applies a defined action to the event, and then returns the processed event which is sent to the next processor until the end of the chain.

 In the [`logstash.conf`][repo.logstash.conf] file, Logstash is configured to:
 - Expect an input from Beats in the port `5044`